 - 1. Begin in a Back Layout Position.
-One leg remains at - 2.
+One leg remains at the surface of the water throughout. - 2.
 The foot of the other leg is drawn along the inside of the extended leg to assume a Bent Knee Back Layout Position. - 3.
 The bent leg is straightened, without movement of the thigh, to assume a Ballet Leg Position.